graememcc/funkierJS/docs/markdown/byCategory.md

 we have arr2[i] === f(arr[i]).
 Throws a TypeError if the first argument is not a function, if the function does not have an arity of at least 1, or if the last argument is not an arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `map` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     funkierJS.map(plus(1), [2, 3, 4]); // => [3, 4, 5]
 ***